 Decide Where to Place the Shower

-Cold outdoor showers might be acceptable but hot showers are much better.
-The good thing about building an outdoor shower on the side of the house is that you already have a source of hot water that you can tap into the home.
+Cold outdoor showers might be acceptable, but hot showers are much better.
+The good thing about building an outdoor shower on the side of the house is that you already have a source of hot water that you can tap into in the home.

 Inside your home is a hot water supply pipe leading from the water heater that feeds various places in the home.
 Showers, bathtubs, dishwashers, utility sinks, and washing machines all have hot water taps.
 If you can locate your outdoor shower on the exterior side of one of these services, you will have both hot and cold water supply lines at your disposal.

 Find the Water Supply Lines